Aqua Pond, Pond Cleaning, Pond Repair, Pond Maintenance

 There’s no need to catch the fish before cleaning an aquarium because it will only cause undue stress.

-How long do you let water sit before putting fish in?
+How long do you let water sit before putting fish in to reach the same temperature?

 What cleaning supplies do you need to get?